Quotes by Saints and Popes and Scripture

 Bogged down by financial worries?
 God wants you to be free of all anxieties!
 Learn how to handle money with the wisdom of God, and put an end to your worries.
-Consider what “financial freedom” really means.
+Here are 7 spiritual keys to achieve true financial freedom.

 $ Is my salary all for me, or do I see that others have a claim on it too?